Gooseytwoshoes/Project-Patatas/README.md

   >collums.png
   >homepage.html
   >style.css
-   - An html file of a website
+   - A minimalist website showing info about me
    - Utilizatiuon of CSS and HTML